 So, the fight is on!
 The immune system is engaged, doing what it was designed to do, to take on the invaders and stop them from taking over the body and wreaking havoc.
 Why would antibiotics be needed in this situation?

-The good bacteria are those in the lower intestinal tract, a population thought to be ten times larger than the number of cells we have that are our own!¹
+The good bacteria are those in the lower intestinal tract, a population thought to be ten times larger than the number of our own cells!¹

 These “friendly bacteria” (and fewer yeasts) are working for us, and our animals, by producing vitamins, out-competing harmful bacteria, helping immunity, and even producing beneficial hormones.
 It’s common knowledge that giving antibiotics kills these good species and leads to the overgrowth of yeasts in the body, the commonest being Candida species, which can lead to problems of their own.

 Fever is another part of a healthy immune response to invaders.
 When a fever is mounted, the body’s temperature elevates to make the reproduction of pathogens more difficult.

 You bet it is.
 And why would antibiotics help this battle, going on efficiently and concertedly, with the intelligence of countless years of evolution behind it?

 That’s exactly what I ask, every time I hear this ILLogic.

 Almost always we do not need to step in and “treat a high white count” or “treat a fever.”
 (Mom always gave me aspirin when I had one.
 Luckily, antibiotics weren’t so popular when I was a kid.)

 Most of the time (98% probably), the incredibly well-tuned vital force, that part of us all that keeps us well, is doing a great job, flexing the immune response “muscle”, killing invaders, walling them off, digesting their remains, and eliminating their toxic waste products.
 We just need to trust that, and let it happen.